wikipathways/academy/README.md

 ====
 Make pull requests to this repo in order to fix or provide new content.
 The clickable skill tree image itself can be editted via the draw.io app for Google Docs: [WP Academy Tasks](https://drive.google.com/a/gladstone.ucsf.edu/file/d/0BxIWXP93jPy9QzhNakhobk81X1U/view?usp=sharing).
-* Open the diagram in draw.io.
+* Open the diagram in draw.io and make any necessary changes.
 * Export the diagram as html under File>Embed>HTML... , making sure to uncheck "Lightbox".
+Leave other settings as-is.
-* Paste the embed code into a text editor.
+* Open the html export in a text editor.
-* Add width/height settings to the diagram div, for example: "width: 959px; height: 724px".
+* Locate the `<div class="mxgraph"` part and in the `style` attribute add "width: 959px; height: 724px".
 This is necessary to make sure the diagram is sized properly.
+* Copy the code entire `<div class="mxgraph"` div.
-* Paste updated embed code into path.html
+* Open the path.html document in a text editor and replace paste updated embed code into path.html.

 If you don't have edit permissions, send suggested changes to alex.pico@gladstone.ucsf.edu.